-CalPERS stated that, effective September 1, 2005, it implemented procedures to formalize its criteria for analyzing and reporting on third-party reviews.
-These procedures require CalPERS' management to designate a staff Third-party Review Coordinator to oversee reviews.
-The procedures also require the coordinator to monitor, evaluate, and report to CalPERS' management the outcomes and efficacy of analyses performed in third-party reviews, including any deficiencies or limitations.
-Finally, the procedures require CalPERS' management to ensure that the coordinator reviews, approves, and presents all findings to the board and its committees.
+CalPERS stated that, effective September 1, 2005, it implemented procedures to formalize its procedures for coordinating, analyzing, and reporting on third-party reviews.
+These procedures require CalPERS' management to appoint a third-party review coordinator to oversee reviews.
+The procedures also require the coordinator to examine the scope of work and contract for third-party reviews; act as the liaison between CalPERS' management and reviewing entities; monitor the reviews; evaluate draft third-party review reports; and analyze and summarize final third-party review reports, including any problems or limitations in the work.
+Further, the procedures require CalPERS' management to convey the results of third-party reviews and the coordinator's summaries to the CalPERS board or one of its committees.